kevin-allen/dataScienceNeuro/README.md

 ## Week 1

 * What is data science?
-* Introduction to Python, NumPy, Matplotlib and Pandas
+* Introduction to Python, NumPy, Matplotlib, and Pandas.
 <div>
 <img src="images/packages_logos.png"/>
 </div>

-* Load electrophysiological data recorded from the hippocampus of a mouse into a NumPy array
+* Load electrophysiological data recorded from the hippocampus of a mouse into a NumPy array.
 * Inspect NumPy arrays, perform calculations on NumPy arrays, and plot NumPy arrays with Matplotlib.